 With this project, we want to permanently facilitate network analyses by providing insight into how the administrative power works in the Netherlands.
 This will be done on the basis of (open) data of individuals, organizations, and relations.
 This project is done in collaboration with Waag Society, University of Leiden, VPRO’s Tegenlivht, De Correspondent, Vrij Nederland, De Volkskrant, and Newsuur.
-We will use our knowledge from various sources including Publeaks in order to investigate the relationship between democracy and technology.
+We will use our previous knowledge from for example Publeaks in order to investigate the relationship between democracy and technology.

 For more information, please visit www.transparantnederland.nl